DTMunasinghe/BowlingGame/README.md

 # Server

 1).
-Open the package manager console and execute update-database command (Check the connection string in appsettings.json file)
+Build the solution and verify there are no errors

 2).
 Run the application (WebApi project should run on port 5001 (check the iisExpress applicationUrl of the launchSettings.json file))